 This analysis has been applied in a number of recent decisions.
 Meru, 414 S.W.3d at 164 (criminal trespass was not lesser included offense of burglary because entry element of criminal trespass [requiring intrusion of whole body] does not require same or less proof than entry for burglary [alleged without specification and thus under statutory definition requiring intrusion of: (1) any part of the body or (2) any physical object connected with the body] and there were no facts alleged in indictment that would allow entry element of criminal trespass to be deduced); Wortham v.
 State, 412 S.W.3d 552 (Tex.
 Crim.
 App.
 2013) (reckless injury to a child and criminally negligent injury to a child by act were lesser included offenses of knowing or intentional injury to a child by act); Cavazos v.
 State, 382 S.W.3d 377 (Tex.
 Crim.
 App.
 2012) (manslaughter was lesser included offense of murder based on act committed with intent to cause serious bodily injury, resulting in death); Rice v.
 State, 333 S.W.3d 140 (Tex.
 Crim.
 App.
 2011) (reckless driving was not lesser included offense of aggravated assault with deadly weapon, i.e., a motor vehicle, because aggravated assault as pled did not require proof that defendant drove the motor vehicle as required for reckless driving).

+In Ortiz v.
+State, the court of criminal appeals held that a bodily injury assault (Penal Code § 22.01(a)(1)) is not a lesser-included offense of family-violence assault by occlusion (Penal Code § 22.01(d)(2)(B)).
+623 S.W.3d 804, 807-808 (Tex.
+Crim.
+App.
+2021).
+The court explained that the statutory language of occlusion assault only permits a specific injury: impeding normal breathing or blood circulation.
+Because assault by causing a bodily injury other than impeding breath or circulation is established by different or additional facts than those required to establish occlusion assault, it cannot be a lesser.

+In addition to a comparison of elements, a unit-of-prosecution analysis may sometimes be required.
+This is because a lesser offense will not be included in a greater charged offense if it is an extraneous crime that the defendant could be prosecuted for in addition to the charged offense.
+Thus, in Hernandez v.
+State, a charged offense that the defendant penetrated the child victim’s mouth with his penis did not include as lesser included offenses claims that he touched the child’s torso with his penis or touched her vagina with his hand.
+631 S.W.3d 120, 122 (Tex.
+Crim.
+App.
+2021) (citing Campbell v.
+State, 149 S.W.3d 149, 155-56 (Tex.
+Crim.
+App.
+2004)).
+These are all separately prosecutable crimes and thus cannot be considered “included” in the charged offense.

 If the uncharged offense is a lesser included offense under the analysis above, the court must reach the second step of the analysis.
 This second step focuses on the evidence before the jury and asks whether, under this evidence, a rational jury could find that, if the defendant is guilty, he is guilty only of the lesser included offense.
 See Meru, 414 S.W.3d at 162–63; Sweed v.
 State, 351 S.W.3d 63, 68 (Tex.
 Crim.
 App.
 2011).